 Why dental health is important?

 Cavities and gum diseases (periodontal diseases) can result from improper dental care.
 Over the age of thirty, more than half of American adults have some sort of periodontal disease.
-If caught at an early stage, gingivitis or gum tissue inflammation can be easily reversed; but if left untreated, it can lead to ‘pockets’—little spaces between the gums and teeth.
+If caught at an early stage by a dentist, gingivitis or gum tissue inflammation can be easily reversed; but if left untreated, it can lead to ‘pockets’—little spaces between the gums and teeth.
 These pockets are ideal sites for bacterial colonization and eventually, the infection will occur leading to permanent destruction of tissues.